Peter Wiernik: Life

 After arriving in New York, Wiernik became a correspondent for the Yiddishes Tageblat, which was now edited by Zolotkof.
 He also wrote for the Saint Petersburg Hebrew daily Hayom.
 In 1901, when Jacob Saphirstein founded the Jewish Morning Journal, Wiernik became its chief editorial writer.
 He later became its editor-in-chief, a position he held until his death.
 He also edited the weekly Der Amerikaner (Jewish American) at one point, which was published by the Morning Journal.
 He advocated both Americanism and Jewish Orthodoxy for arriving Jewish immigrants.
 He wrote weekly literary reviews and criticisms in the Jewish Morning Journal that discussed his understanding of Jewish literature in all languages all over the world.

 Wiernik collaborated on several American and Yiddish periodicals and contributed to The Jewish Encyclopedia.
-In 1901, he wrote "The History of the Jews."
-In 1912, he History of the Jews in America.
+In 1901, he wrote "The History of the Jews".
+In 1912, History of the Jews in America.
 The book was republished in 1931 and reprinted in 1972.
 His Yiddish biography was published in 1934 and appeared weekly in the Jewish Morning Journal from September to December 1951.
 Active in communal matters, he was a member of the executive committee the Joint Distribution Committee.

 Wiernik was president of Habruta, vice-chairman of the Central Relief Committee, a director of the Rabbi Isaac Elchanan Yeshiva, a trustee of the Israel Matz Foundation, and a member of the Freemasons, the American Academy of Political Science, the American Oriental Society, and the American Geographical Society.
 He was also a director of Yeshiva College and a member of the American Jewish Historical Society.
 He was a Republican and attended the Party's conventions.
 He had a private library of over 10,000 volumes, mainly historical reference books.
 He was unmarried, but had an adopted son H. Wiernik.